 Income Tax Rules

-Traditional IRA account owners deposit contributions in “pre-tax” dollars.
-Taxes may be paid on any amount withdrawn in retirement.
+Traditional IRA contributions are made with “pre-tax” dollars.
 Your contributions are called “pre-tax” because you deduct them from your taxable income for the tax year in which they are made.
-This is generally most favorable when you are closer to retirement and/or you expect your tax rate to be lower when you withdraw.
+Taxes will need to be paid on any amount withdrawn in retirement.
+A Traditional IRA is generally most favorable when you are closer to retirement and/or you expect your tax rate to be lower when you withdraw.

-Roth IRA deposits are made with money that has already been taxed.
-This means you will not have to pay any taxes on the money when you choose to make withdrawals in retirement.
+Roth IRA deposits are made with after-tax dollars.
+Since you pay income taxes upfront, you won’t have to pay any taxes on the money if you choose to make withdrawals in retirement.
 However, contributions to Roth IRAs are not tax deductible.
 This is generally most favorable when you are further from retirement and/or you expect your tax rate to be higher when you withdraw.

 Eligibility Requirements and Income Limits

-Traditional IRA accounts allow anyone, regardless of how much money they make, to contribute.
-Determining if your contribution is tax-deductible depends on whether you (or your spouse, if married) have a work retirement plan, like a 401(k).
-If you or a spouse are covered by a retirement plan at work, then income limits to the tax-deductibility of contributions kick in.
-As of 2022, for example, if you are not covered by a plan at work but your spouse is, and you’re filing jointly, no deduction is allowed if your modified adjusted gross income (MAGI) is $214,000 or more.1
+Traditional IRAs allow anyone, regardless of how much money they make, to contribute.
+But determining if your contribution is tax-deductible depends on whether you (or your spouse, if married) have a workplace retirement plan, like a 401(k).
+If you or your spouse are covered by a retirement plan at work, then income limits to the tax-deductibility of contributions kick in.
+As of 2023, for example, if you are not covered by a plan at work but your spouse is, and you’re filing jointly, no deduction is allowed if your modified adjusted gross income (MAGI) is $228,000 or more.1

-Roth IRA accounts have strict income limits that prevent those with higher incomes from opening and contributing to an account.
-As of 2022, the IRS states2:
+Roth IRAs have strict income limits that prevent those with higher incomes from opening and contributing to an account.
+As of 2023, the IRS states2:

 - If you’re married filing separately and lived with your spouse at any time during the year, you cannot contribute to a Roth IRA if your MAGI is greater than $10,000.